 Warwick Taught Masters Scholarship Scheme, 2018-19

 The Graduate School has announced the second round of the Warwick Taught Masters Scholarship, offering up to 20 awards for entry in 2018/19.
 Awards are set at £5,000 per student and available to eligible Home/EU students from under-represented groups who wish to start a postgraduate taught masters course in 2018/2019.

 If you have any questions about this scheme or your eligibility please email: firstname.lastname@example.org

 The Centre for Arts Doctoral Research Excellence (CADRE) is offering up to 13 fully-funded scholarships to the most outstanding home/EU PhD applicants in the Arts.
 Deadline for applications: 19 January 2018.
-Applications are now open.
+Applications are now closed.
 Please see link below for further information and details of how to apply:

 The University offers some fees awards for taught MA and MA by Research degrees for international students.
 If you would like to be nominated for one of these, please contact us.
 Further details on funding for international students is available on the Warwick Graduate School's funding pages, and the International Office.

 Chancellor's International PhD Scholarships

 For 2018/19 entry there will be 25 Chancellor's International Scholarships available to be awarded to the most outstanding international PhD applicants.
 The Chancellor's International Scholarships are open to all overseas students in any discipline offered at Warwick.
 Deadline for applications: 19 January 2018.
-Applications are now open.
+Applications are now closed.

 - Also see funding without full funding for further ways in which you can support your studies financially.